Skip to content

 Elements of a typical retainer agreement

-Agreements may differ across types of businesses, but for the unique purposes of individual businesses, there are some elements you’ll want to include in your client contracts.
+Agreements may differ across types of businesses, but for the unique purposes of your individual business, there are certain elements you’ll want to include in your client contracts.

 Basic details

-Every legal document needs to include the basic details of the parties, such as the names, companies, and contact information.
-When using an online contract platform, details can be auto-filled for convenience.
+Every legal document needs to include basic details regarding each of the parties involved, such as individual names, company names, and contact information.
+When you use an online contract platform, the details can be autofilled for your convenience.

 Scope of the service

 Spell out exactly what you will be providing for the client.
-You also may want to indicate whatever may be out of the scope of the particular project that will not be included in the service.
-Being as detailed as possible can help avoid conflicts and misunderstandings about what exactly you are doing for your client and what you will not be able to do.
+You may also want to indicate whatever may be out of the scope of the particular project, which you will not cover with your service.
+Being as detailed as possible can help you avoid conflicts and misunderstandings about what exactly you’ll be doing for your client and what you will not be able to do.

 Duration of the service

-If the project is ongoing, the agreement does not have to include a termination date.
+For ongoing projects, the agreement does not have to include a termination date.
 Otherwise, set an end date for the agreement.
-Indicate whether the client can terminate the contract early and for what circumstances.
+Indicate whether the client can terminate the contract early and under what circumstances.

 Retainer fee and expenses

-Set the retainer fee and how often the fee should be paid.
+Set the retainer fee and establish how often the client should make payments.
 This way, there are no surprises, and the client knows exactly how much they need to pay.
+Depending on the individual agreement, you may also include your hourly rate.
+Therefore, if you perform any additional tasks outside of the initial scope of the project, the client understands how you’ll bill them.
 The client should be aware that the retainer fee goes toward the final bill, but the final bill may increase during the time of the retainer agreement.
-There may be additional expenses that the clients are liable to pay, as well.
+There may be additional expenses that the client will be liable to pay as well.

 Rights and obligations of parties